tomgp/sheet-grab/readme.md

 }
 ```

-note that `somethign.list` in the key column results in an array
+note that `something.list` in the key column results in an array